Evergreen-lxl/Evergreen.lxl/README.md

 and groups like `keyword.return` will default to the `keyword` group, `conditional.ternary` will default to `conditional` if its set, etc.

+Evergreen will warn in the log if there are any groups missing, you can look at this to see what to set to highlight.

 These are the available highlight groups:
 - `attribute`
 - `boolean`: A group to highlight booleans specifically